hideousslots/fakeserver_citrus/README.md

 export the docker image with:

 win
+docker save fakeserverimage1 -o fakeserverimage1.tar
+or
-docker save fakeserverimage -o fakeserverimage.tar or docker save fakeserverimage2 -o fakeserverimage2.tar or
+docker save fakeserverimage2 -o fakeserverimage2.tar
+or